ASP.NET Data-Bound Web Server Controls Overview

 The FormView control renders a single record at a time from a data source and provides the capability to page through multiple records, as well as to insert, update, and delete records, similar to the DetailsView control.
 However, the difference between the FormView and the DetailsView controls is that the DetailsView control uses a table-based layout where each field of the data record is displayed as a row in the control.
 In contrast, the FormView control does not specify a pre-defined layout for displaying a record.
 Instead, you create templates that contain controls to display individual fields from the record.
 The template contains the formatting, controls, and binding expressions used to lay out the form.
-You can specify whether the FormView control renders content using tables by setting the property to true.

 For more information, see FormView Web Server Control Overview.